Fr33maan/redux-crud-async/README.md

 ## TODO
+- better documentation for `the model will not be happened to state`
 - better documentation on how uuid is used
 - clearer doc for `EMPTY` actions
 - websocket support for sails